 A couple of years ago, this happened to one of our clients.
-They were in mobile equipment industry (they did really well on Facebook, spending 6-figure budgets per month) got disabled by Facebook for “Policy violations”
+They were in the mobile equipment industry and got disabled by Facebook for “Policy violations”.

-Note: Couple of months later Facebook enabled the account without admitting that the account was disabled by mistake.
+Note: A couple of months later Facebook enabled the account without admitting that the account was disabled by mistake.

 Facebook Safety Switch for “Ad Account Disabled”

 Since no account is safe, even if you go by the Policy, having a backup system in place can save you a lot of nerves (and money, too).
 The most important thing is to preserve the pixel, and that’s actually quite easy.

 Most of the businesses have only one pixel installed on their website (which is OK, except when you get flagged), but you can have multiple pixels on the same website.
 Facebook Business Manager enables you to create independent pixels, which are not assigned to an ad account by default, but manually.

 If you install an independent pixel on your website, don’t assign it to any account.
 Because it CAN’T get disabled (and it will collect data).